Foreign policy of William Ewart Gladstone: Cardwell reforms the army

 The Cardwell Reforms were a series of reforms of the British Army undertaken by Secretary of State for War Edward Cardwell with Gladstone's support between 1868 and 1874.
 Usually Gladstone paid scant attention to military affairs but he was keen on efficiency and cost-cutting.
 In 1870, he pushed through Parliament major changes in Army organisation.
 Prussia's stunning triumph over France in the Franco-Prussian War proved that the Prussian system of professional soldiers with up-to-date weapons was far superior to the traditional system that Britain used.
-The most important of Caldwell's reforms were the Army Enlistment Act of 1870, Regulation of the Forces Act of 1871, and the localization scheme of 1872.
+The most important of Caldwell's reforms were the Army Enlistment Act 1870, Regulation of the Forces Act 1871, and the localization scheme of 1872.
 They provided the foundation for the late Victorian Army: short service, a reserve, and a comprehensive regimental system based on the local depot.
 He made other reforms as well such as the abolition of flogging in peace time, an increase in pay, and some improvement in living conditions.
 In 1871 he began the first large-scale maneuvers.

 The reforms were not radical; they had been brewing for years and Gladstone seized the moment to enact them.
 The goal was to centralise the power of the War Office, abolish the purchase of officers' commissions, and create reserve forces stationed in Britain by establishing short terms of service for enlisted men.
 By far the controversial element was ending the purchase system.
 The rich families of young officers invested large sums in the commissions and when a man was promoted he sold his previous rank, often in a private arrangement far in excess of the official price, to help pay for his new and more expensive senior rank.
-Legislation in Commons would reimburse the officers for their full purchase price.
-However the measure was defeated, whereupon the government bypassed Parliament and announced that all purchases were abolished by Royal Order in Council, thereby destroying the value of all of those commissions.
+Legislation would reimburse the officers for their full purchase price.
+However the measure was defeated, whereupon the government bypassed Parliament and announced that all purchases were abolished by Order in Council, thereby destroying the value of all of those commissions.
 The House of Lords passed the remedial legislation and the final expenditure made by officers was reimbursed but purchase was never reinstated.